kamon/plone-cheat-sheet/README.md

 TODO

 ### Admin interface
-Plone has a rich featured interface for administrators, which includes portlets, control panels, and a settings registry for advanced uses.
+Plone has a rich featured interface for administrators, which includes `Portlets` and `Control Panels`.
+There is also a configuration registry, used by Plone add-ons to store their configuration data.
+* To access the Portlets interface in the context where you are, add `/manage-portlets` to the URL.
+* To access the Control Panels space, visit http://url-to-your-site/`plone_control_panel`.
+* To access the configuration registry, visit http://url-to-your-site/`portal_registry`.

 ### Content types
 A Plone-based application is structured around content types.